-3.1.4.2.3 Existing Under-Sized Agricultural Lots
+3.1.4.2.3 Existing Undersized Agricultural Lots

-It is recognized that there are numerous existing smaller agricultural lots within the prime agricultural area of the County.
-It is the intent of this Plan that such lots continue to be utilized for agricultural use over the long term and shall not constitute potential development sites for residential and other non-agricultural uses.

-The following key objectives apply to existing undersized agricultural lots:

-- To ensure that the primary function of existing undersized agricultural land parcels is for agricultural purposes. - To encourage the consolidation of existing undersized agricultural lots with abutting agricultural lots and only permit the construction of a residential dwelling where the principal agricultural function of the undersized lot is not compromised. - To ensure the manure generated by smaller livestock and/or poultry operations that are not regulated by the Nutrient Management Act is appropriately managed
+INTENT AND OBJECTIVES It is recognized that there are numerous existing smaller agricultural lots within the prime agricultural area of the County.
+It is the intent of this Plan that such lots continue to be utilized for agricultural use over the long term and do not simply become development sites for residential and other non- agricultural uses .
+The following key objectives apply to existing undersized agricultural lots: To ensure that the primary function of existing undersized agricultural lots is for agricultural purposes; • To encourage the consolidation of existing undersized agricultural lots with abutting agricultural lots and only permit the construction of a residential dwelling where the principal agricultural function of the undersized lot is not compromised; and, To ensure the manure generated by smaller livestock and/or poultry operations that are not regulated by the Nutrient Management Act is appropriately managed.
+POLICIES PARCEL SIZE The policies of this Section shall apply to all existing agricultural lots that are smaller than 16 ha (39.5 acres) in area.

-POLICIES

-INTENT AND

-OBJECTIVES

-PARCEL SIZE

-The policies of this section shall apply to all existing agricultural lots that are smaller than 16 ha (39.5 ac) in area.
 These agricultural lots are referred to as "existing undersized agricultural lots" in this Plan.
 Existing agricultural lots that are 16 ha (39.5 acres) or larger in area shall be subject to the general agricultural use policies of this Plan and the applicable provisions of the Area Municipal Zoning By-Law.

-PERMITTED USES Existing undersized agricultural lots may be used for a primary use permitted in Section 3.1.4.1, however the development a residential dwelling shall not be permitted, except for a dwelling established in accordance with the policies of 3.1.4.2.3.1

-Notwithstanding the permitted uses above, existing undersized agricultural lots that are greater than 1 ha (2.47 acres) in area and contain an existing permanent residential dwelling, or have existing zoning that allows for a permanent residential dwelling, shall be identified through an appropriate agricultural zoning category in the Area Municipal Zoning By-law.
+PERMITTED USES Existing undersized agricultural lots may be used for a primary use permitted in Section 3.1.4.1, however the development of a residential dwelling and/or other buildings and structures shall not be permitted, except, in accordance with the policies of 3.1.4.2.3.1.
+Notwithstanding the permitted uses above, existing undersized agricultural lots that are greater than 1 ha (2.5 acres) in area and contain an existing permanent residential dwelling, or have existing zoning that allows for a permanent residential dwelling, shall be identified through an appropriate agricultural zoning category in the Area Municipal Zoning By-law.
 Such zoning shall recognize the existing lot area and permit the primary agricultural uses in Section 3.1.4.1, as well as a dwelling and/or necessary farm buildings.
+Where livestock or poultry facilities and/or manure storages may be

-Where livestock or poultry facilities and/or manure storages may be proposed, including expansions to existing facilities they shall be subject to the requirements of Section 3.1.4.2.1.
+Where livestock or poultry facilities and/or manure storages may be proposed, including expansions to existing facilities.
+They shall also be subject to the requirements of Section 3.1.4.2.1.

-3.1.4.2.3.1 Development of a Residential Dwelling on an Existing Undersized Agricultural Lot
+3.1.4.2.3.1 Development of an Existing Undersized Agricultural Lot